 The Company sells a line of products with a suggested retail price ranging from less than \$10 up to \$1,000.
 The gross margin for each of these models is unique in terms of percentages.
-The price range of the products also produces a different level of actual dollar contribution per unit.
-For example, a product with a gross margin contribution of 50% might yield a \$5 contribution for one item, while another item may feature a 30% gross margin which could yield \$50.
 The Company finds the low priced portion of the market most competitive and therefore most subject to pressure on gross margin percentages, which tends to lower profit contributions.
-Retail preference for lower priced items can reduce profit margins and contributions.
 The risk is that a shift in retail customer specifications toward lower priced items can lead to lower gross margins and lower profit contributions per unit of sale.
-Due to the range of products that the Company sells, the product sales mix can produce a variation in terms of a range of profit margins.
+Due to the range of products that the Company sells, the product sales mix can produce a variation in profit margins.
 Some customers sell a limited range of products that yield lower profit margins than others.
-Most notably, the budget priced headphone segment of the market below \$10 retail, which is distributed through computer stores, office supply stores and mass market retailers, tends to yield the lowest gross margins.
+Most notably, the budget priced stereo headphone segment of the market below \$10 retail, which is distributed through computer stores, office supply stores and mass market retailers, tends to yield the lowest gross margins.
 An increase in business with these types of accounts, if coupled with a simultaneous reduction in sales to customers with higher gross margins, would reduce profit margins and profitability.